misawa2048/kmodel_selector/README.md

 https://m5stack.com/collections/all/products/stickv

 *What is kmodel_selector?
-This script is an object detector it can customize by user.
+This script is an object detector it can customize by user
-(blind person may need help to setup, sorry)
+(blind person may need help to setup, sorry).
+and may support any language because user must provide voice data.

 This script doesn't work alone, needs below:
   * .kmodels : It may create by V-Training site